Jan. 6 Committee holds first-day hearing

 “Donald Trump lost the presidential election in 2020.
 The American people voted him out of office.
 It was not because of the rigged system.
 It was not because of voter fraud,” said Rep. Thompson.

-Amongst the first day testimonies were U.S. capitol police Caroline Edwards who was assaulted and documentarian Nick Quested whose exclusive images and videos aided in the committee’s investigation.
+Amongst the first day testimonies were U.S. Capitol Police Officer Caroline Edwards who was assaulted and documentarian Nick Quested whose exclusive images and videos aided in the committee’s investigation.

 “I was called Nancy Pelosi’s dog, called incompetent, called a hero and a villain.
 I was called a trader to my country, my path and my constitution in actuality, I was none of those things.
 I was an American,” said Edwards.